nickianspencer/attrisuite/README.md

 ## Contact

-For more information or support, please contact Nick Spencer at mrnicholasspencer@gmail.com
+For more information or support, please contact Nicholas Spencer at mrnicholasspencer@gmail.com.